m50d/m50d.github.com/_posts/2014-02-09-least-surprise.md

 And then there's the kissing.
 So far every episode has come with a seemingly minute-long scene of leads Haruka and Yuu liplocked and making noises, in a more or less compromising position.
 On Japanese television, it's probably groundbreaking - this is the show that *Yuru Yuri* (say) wanted, but didn't dare, to be.
 To an internet viewer, with all manner of hardcore just a directory away, it seems... well, quaint.

-In fact, that word describes *Sakura Trick* as a whole.
-It
+In fact, that's a fair description of *Sakura Trick*.